-PROVIDER shall have written policies and procedures available in its offices which shall address the following:
+PROVIDER shall have policies and procedures or practices available in its offices which may address the following.

 - 1. Recruitment. - 2.
 Pre-employment screening/hiring standards. - 3.
 Orientation and training program for new employees. - 4.
 In-service training and education. - 5.
 Probation period. - 6.
 Refresher course training - 7.
 Personnel evaluations. - 8.
-Wage, salary, benefit packages, and general work conditions. - 9.
+Wage, salary, benefits packages, and general work conditions. - 9.
 Work schedules/work coverage protocols. - 10.
-PROVIDER Dispatch Protocols and policies, if applicable, which include continuous quality improvement. - 11.
+Dispatch Protocols and policies which include continuous quality improvement. - 11.
 Evaluation and handling of patients in the provision of service. - 12.
-Role and responsibilities of field supervisors.

-- 13. Employee job descriptions, including, but not limited to, all field, supervisory and management personnel. - 14.
-Mapping education within PROVIDER'S area of service.
+Role and responsibilities of field supervisors. - 13.Employee job descriptions, including, but not limited to, all field, supervisory and management personnel.

+14. Mapping education within PROVIDER'S area of service and familiarization with Placer County.

 All such policies and procedures shall be available to AGENCY upon request at all reasonable times for review and copying.